omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

-If we're given a bitstream $M$ of length $n$ (with $p(M)\ge\frac{1}{2}$), and have a "key" $K$ with the same length, then $M\land K$ is a new bitstream of length $n$ with increased entropy, $M\lor K$ is a new bitstream of length $n$ with decreased entropy, and the change of entropy is controllable by choosing
+If we're given a bitstream $M$ of length $n$ (with $p(M)\ge\frac{1}{2}$), and have a "key" $K$ with the same length, then $M\land K$ is a new bitstream of length $n$ with an increased entropy, $M\lor K$ is a new bitstream of length $n$ with a decreased entropy, and the change of entropy is controllable by choosing
 $p(K)$.

 We can obtain a new bitstream $M'$ with $p(M')>\frac{1}{2}$ by taking $M':=M\lor